codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 <br />
 Pay close attention to the naming conventions specified.

+# Final Product Summary

+## Anonymous User Functionality
+1. View all products within the Ecommerce store
+1. View individual products on their own landing pages

+## Member Functionality
+1. View their Profile and do the following:
+	1. Edit personal information
+	1. Change Password
+	1. View Order History
+		- Just show the items and order total for each
+1. Add items to their cart
+1. Checkout their order
+	- Upon checkout completion, their basket should clear/empty.
+1. View Receipt/Order Summary of submitted order (immediatly after checkout)

+## Admin Functionality
+1. Same abilites as a Member
+1. Access to an Admin Dashboard
+	1. Ability to Add/Update/Delete products
+	1. View all users in the system
+		- Change the role of certain users to promote them to "Admin"

+## Readme:
+Your Readme should clearly define the following:

+### Product
+What product are your selling?

+### Claims
+What claims are you assigning to your users, and where are they being assigned?
+Why are these claims important?

+### Policies
+What policies are you implementing?
+Why?
+Where are these policies being enforced?

+### OAUTH
+Who are your OAUTH providers?

+### Email
+Where are your emails being sent?
+What triggers them?

+### Code Coverage:
+What is your code coverage?

+### Azure Deployment
+What is your deployed link?

 ## Day 1 - Intro to Identity

 * [ ] Create a brand new empty web application in Visual Studio.